raptorbox/raptorbox.github.io/pages/overview/authentication.md

 Introduction
 ---

-Raptor supports user login and token based authentication (leveraging on [JWT](https://jwt.io/) (RFC 7519) specification) in order to handle authentication and authorization to access and use Raptor APIs.
+Raptor supports user login and token based authentication (leveraging on [JWT](https://jwt.io/) specification) in order to handle authentication and authorization to access and use Raptor APIs.

 Users will be able to get credentials for the various entities needing to access specific platform capabilities via Raptor API: credentials are in the form of access tokens, called API Keys, that can be generated and obtained though Raptor user interface.